Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 ## Components

 - CPU

   The CPU Board is built around the Zilog 8 bit Z80 CPU.
 It has a 16 bit wide address bus which means it can address a maximum of 64kb of memory.
 It also has a seperate IO Bus used to access peripherals.

 - RAM

   512KB SRAM divided into 16 banks of 32KB each.

 - FLASH

   128KB FLASH ROM.
 The CPU boots from the flash rom, which in turn is responsible for loading the first 32 blocks of storage from the SD Card into the TOP (Bank 15) bank of RAM and then jumping to the first address in that bank.

 - CTC

   This a general purpose counter timer.
 It has a selection of programmable timers that are used to drive the baud rates for serial communication via the CON and AUX RS232 ports.

 - SIO

   A dial serial input output device which is connected to the RS232 chip.

 - RS232

   Respnosible for converting the TTL (5VT) logic signals into a the required +12VT / -12VT required for a standard RS232 connection.

 - IO Address Decoder

   These ICs convert requested IO Addresses into chip enable signlals for the input buffer and the two D-Type latch devices.

 - GP IO and Printer Out

   These chips are responsible for interfacing to the SD Card, Printer as well as holding the memory bank latch.
 - SD CARD

   Block storage device interfaced over bit-banged SPI via the GPIO system.

 - Power

-  Is provided through a USB Type B Connector on the board.
+  Power is provided through a USB Type B Connector on the board.
 This connector only provides Power.
 There is also an onboard volage regulator that is used to provide 3.3VT to the SD Card adapter.

 - System Clock

   A 10MHz Full Can Oscilator provides the 10MHz signal to the Z80 CPU.

 - Baud Rate Clock

   Optionally divided by the CTC to allow for slower baud rates on the SIO.
 By default, the Z80-Retro runs serial IO at 115200kbps.

 - CPU Connector

   This connector is a 40pin header that can be used to interface with the two daughter boards.
 It provides all the same signals as those on the CPU.

 - Reset Circuit

   A momentary push button style switch that brings the RESET signal low while held down.
 Used to COLD BOOT the CPU, reset the FLASH latch, and start everything up from scratch.